emdros/emdros/README-Emdros-on-iOS.txt

    ("A" to overwrite all)

-4) ./configure --without-mysql --without-postgresql --with-sqlite3=local --without-sqlite --with-pcre=local --without-wx --disable-shared
+4) ./configure --without-mysql --without-postgresql --with-sqlite3=local --with-pcre=local --without-wx --disable-shared

 5) run the make command  (Still on the Mac, in the command line!)